mallikarjuna-mc/ecommerce-profitability-operations-analytics/README.md

 ### Apparel/Fashion Has the Highest Category Margin

-Apparel/Fashion achieved the highest category profit margin at 26.92%.
+Apparel/Fashion achieved the highest category profit margin at approximately 26.92%.

 ### Apparel/Fashion Also Has the Highest Return Rate